-In opting for home education parents take on the full responsibility for their child’s education including the cost of things like resources, trips, tutors, courses, subscriptions, public examinations and work experience placements.
-It is a huge responsibility which requires dedication and commitment with regards to your energy and time.
+In opting for home education, parents take on the full responsibility for their child’s education.
+This includes the cost of things like resources, trips, tutors, courses, subscriptions, public examinations and work experience placements.
+It is a huge responsibility, which requires dedication and commitment with regards to your energy and time.

-Usually children attend school but some parents choose to fulfil this responsibility by educating their children at home.
+Usually children attend school but some parents choose to fulfill this responsibility by educating their children at home.

-If your child holds a statement of Special Educational Needs (SEN) or an Education Health Care (EHC) plan you still have the equal right to home educate your child; however the education you provide must be suitable for any special educational needs that your child may have.
+If your child holds an Education, Health and Care (EHC) plan you still have the equal right to home educate your child.
+However the education you provide must be suitable for any special educational needs that your child may have.

-While a statement or EHC plan remains in force the LA retains a duty to review it at least annually; this applies equally when a child is home educated.
+While a EHC plan remains in force, we retain a duty to review it at least annually.
+This applies equally when a child is home educated.

-If your child attends a special school the local authority must be in agreement with the child being educated at home before the child’s name can be removed from the school roll.
+If your child attends a special school, we must be in agreement with the child being educated at home before the child’s name can be removed from the school roll.

-The words 'efficient' and 'suitable' are not defined in the Act but are held by the local authority to mean that a child is equipped for life in the community to which he/she belongs and at the same time preparing the child for the option of life in modern society in later years.
+The words 'efficient' and 'suitable' are not defined in the Act, but are held by us to mean that a child is equipped for life in the community to which he/she belongs.
+At the same time the child should be prepared for the option of life in modern society in later years.

-The law states that a parent’s duty is to cause a child to receive an efficient, full time education suitable to his/her age, ability, aptitude and special needs.
+The law states that a parent’s duty is to cause a child to receive an efficient, full-time education.
+This should be suitable to his/her age, ability, aptitude and special needs.